 under my eternal vigilance.

 A couple additional consideration for the changes, sometimes we were forced to change by leadership.
-There was a time (about 3 months) we were ordered to go back to 22-5 (army basic drill manual) in the late 80’s.
-I know this has happened a couple other times after I left, from talking with Sentinels form other eras.
-Also, it seems that each generation of Sentinels conspire to do something a little different…and better to raise the standards.
+There was a time (about 3 months) we were ordered to go back to FM 22-5, Drill and Ceremonies, (now TC 3-21.5) in the late 80’s.
+I know this has happened a couple other times after I left, from talking with Sentinels from other eras.
+Also, it seems that each generation of Sentinels conspire to do something a little different…and better…to raise the standards.
 For example, Sentinels I worked with worked on timing of certain segments of the guard change to time heel clicks (I know that’s not too specific, sorry it would be a lot to explain just what it was).
 Other generations made modifications to the bayonet and the Relief Commander’s Beretta…bringing in wood handles stained the same as the rifle stock.
-Finally, each relief (i.e., squad) from the same era will do things slightly different – timing, heel clicks, color of rifle stock, etc. We have a nice friendly competition going amongst the reliefs!!”
+Finally, each relief (i.e., squad) from the same era will do things slightly different – timing, heel clicks, color of rifle stock, etc. We have a nice friendly competition going on among the reliefs!!”

 A simple marble crypt was originally placed over the World War I Unknown in 1921.
 But over the next few years, a lack of proper decorum was noticed at the Tomb resulting in the institution of civilian guards in 1923, with The U.S. Army taking over guard duty in 1926.
 That same year the United States Congress allocated funds for the building of an elaborate sarcophagus.
 The Tomb as you see it today was designed by Lorimer Rich, who was chosen from a competitive field of over 70 submitted designs, and sculpted by Thomas H. Jones.
 The cost to construct the sarcophagus was $48,000.
 It was made entirely out of white marble from the Yule Marble Quarry in Marble, Colorado, and was completed on April 9, 1931.
 The Tomb is broken into seven different parts weighs 79 tons: